The 20 Best Multicentric Reticulohistiocytosis Doctors in France

 Paris, FR

-Isabelle Paut-Kone practices in Paris, France.
+Isabelle Paut-Kone practices practicing medicine in Paris, France.
 Ms. Paut-Kone is rated as an Advanced expert by MediFind in the treatment of Multicentric Reticulohistiocytosis.
-Her top areas of expertise are Mevalonate Kinase Deficiency, Muckle-Wells Syndrome, Neonatal Onset Multisystem Inflammatory Disease, Familial Cold Autoinflammatory Syndrome, and Vitrectomy.
+She is also highly rated in 34 other conditions, according to our data.
+Her clinical expertise encompasses Mevalonate Kinase Deficiency, Muckle-Wells Syndrome, Neonatal Onset Multisystem Inflammatory Disease, Familial Cold Autoinflammatory Syndrome, and Vitrectomy.

 Learn about our expert tiers